machinekoder/Machinekit-FDM-Standard/INI.md

 ## Heaters

-Machinekit has section for each heating element.
+Machinekit has a INI section for each heating element.
 These are named `EXTRUDER_n` for the extruders (n is the number of the extruder), `HBP` for the heated build platform and `HBC` for the heated build chamber.
 It supports the following parameters:

+### EXTRUDER_n, HBP or HBC

 **PID_PGAIN** P gain value of the PID component